 In 1802 he went across river Thames and bought the King's flour mill, a biscuit maker for the navy.
 IGI.
 He had several children by Camden.
 See notes for his probable brother, James, though this John may be the father of James the MP (?).
 Some info per Ian Berryman in WA in March 1996.
 See HOC Sess Papers, Vol 82, p 32 re list London slave shippers of 1791 re ship Rio Nova, group Jn Dessell/Deffell, Masxwell Nasmyth, Robert Moulton, Charles Moulton, John Roebuck, John Mangles, James Mangles, John Thompson and Edward Barrett.
 Email from Ann Sadler of 8-2-2006 being transcription of his will.
 He is of County Berks, his executors are Ross Donnelly Mangles and rear-admiral his nephew Frederick Mangles and two eldest sons Robert and John.
 He is owed money or annuities by Henry Finley Cubbit.
 Money various goes to his son, Edward Augustus Mangles, Eliza Nooth (sic), Frances Smith, Susannah Varnum (?), Charles Darby, Penelope Glbert, John Edmonds and Salley his wife, and smallest sums to Elizabeth Holgate, Frances Foster and Ann Hodges.
 Mention of Hugh Cubbitt and his wife, George William Mangles, Major Charles Wright/ Solicitors re Will seem to be John Adolphus Young of 13 St Swithins Lane, City.
 Mr William Turner of 260 Wapping, is clerk to Messrs Mangles and Abbot.
 He mentions "a brother John Pilgrim" which/who is so far uninterpretable.
 He may be the botanist helping Georgiana Molloy/Kennedy?
 IGI entry.
 E-mail update August 2006 per Penny Graham, UK.
 Hee seems not to be noted in a 14-page PDF with 174 footnotes for IGI/LDS lodgement, dated 27 August 2006, by Marcus Bateman, UK, sighted from 2-6-2007.
 Note that he is one of many shipowners mentioned prior to 1807 in Charles Hardy, Ships Registered with EICo, notes taken for Verso chapters.
 Sturgess background paper recvd 30-9-2012.

-ux49 for more Per IGI.
+Per IGI.
 Per Ian Berryman in WA in March 1996.
-Is there a chance this woman is of family of Camden of Camden, Calvert and King?
+This woman is gapkey and finish book of family of Camden of Camden, Calvert and King?
 IGI only. /Pilgrim/ Anne IGI entry.
 E-mail update August 2006 per Penny Graham, UK.
 Sturgess background paper recvd 30-9-2012.

 See Statham's WA biogs for Mangles.
 He is a cousin of wife of James Stirling Gov of WA, see entry in ADB on Georgiana Molloy.
 Per Ian Berryman in March 1996.
 This man in a short article in DNB.
 Entry in English DNB 2004 edition by J. K. Laughton, parents not given.
 E-mail update August 2006 per Penny Graham, UK.
 See Alice M. Coats, Forgotten Gardeners, III: The Mangles Family, Garden History, Summer 1973, Vol. 1, No. 3, pp. 42-46.
 James and Robert Mangles are part of the gardening circle of John and Jane Loudon.
 He retired from navy as a commander, had an interest in botany, and in archaeology of Palestine. as did his friends retired RN commander Hon.
 Charles.
 L Irby (1789-1845), and J. C Loudon.
 Irby and Mangles wrote a popular book, Travels in Egypt and Nubia, London, 1823.